OwenPauptit/ensemble-neural-networks-for-genomic-prediction/README.md

 bash ensemble.sh -m mlp -s path/to/datset.csv -d path/to/destination1
 bash ensemble.sh -m bagging -s path/to/dataset.csv -d path/to/destination2
 ```
-(Note that whilst the scripts will create the destination directories if they do not exist, it is safer to create these directories manually first to avoid concurrency issues)
+(Note that whilst the scripts will create the destination directories if they do not exist, it is safer to create these directories manually first to avoid concurrency issues.
+Also note that the datasets should be cleaned CDBN datasets, where column '1' is the environment, '3' is the quantitative attribute and '4' onwards are the feature-reduced SNP data)

 Doing this should submit 50 slurm jobs.
 Once they are all done, ensure that python and the scipy-stack are loaded by typing something along the lines of:
 ```bash